Vizitest/vtdocs/Writerside/topics/api-testing.md

 - nicely organized using the Test Manager and
 - visually configured using the Test Editor.

-[TODO : screenshot of Test Manager + Method for now until new component is added]

 ## API schema
 There are two ways to discover the schema of any API call.